Thought for the day

 Held Back by Irredentist Putin

-Real GDP per capita growth per year near-stagnation since 2008
+Real GDP per capita growth per year has neared stagnation levels since 2008.

 GDP Per Capita Growth